brightendavid/brightendavid/README.md

 <p align="center">
     <strong>
         I'm currently a postgraduate student majoring
-        in Computer Science in University of Chinese Academy of Sciences.

-      And have many offer in different companys.
+        in Computer Science in University of Chinese Academy of Sciences.And have many offer in different companys at the same time.
     </strong>
 </p>